MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 The following considerations are for designing storage for AKS.
 Consider where storage is required in your AKS environment, and determine the best solution for each requirement.

-### Considerations: Operating system (OS) disks
+### Operating system (OS) disks

+For OS disks, consider the following factors:

-Each virtual machine (VM) in Azure requires a disk for its OS.
+- Each virtual machine (VM) in Azure requires a disk for its OS.
 Because Kubernetes nodes are ephemeral, AKS defaults to using ephemeral OS disks on supported VM sizes.
 For more information about ephemeral OS disks, see [Ephemeral OS](/azure/aks/cluster-configuration#ephemeral-os).

-If your application requires them, you can instead use regular managed disks for the nodes in your AKS cluster.
+- If your application requires them, you can instead use regular managed disks for the nodes in your AKS cluster.
 Doing so supports applications that require persistent data on the OS drive.
 For more information about options for persistent storage, see [Storage options for applications in Azure Kubernetes Service (AKS)](/azure/aks/concepts-storage).

-If you select a managed disk as the OS disk, ensure that it's sized appropriately to support the requirements of the OS, the Kubernetes system, and your workload.
+- If you select a managed disk as the OS disk, ensure that it's sized appropriately to support the requirements of the OS, the Kubernetes system, and your workload.
 For more information about options and differences, see [Azure managed disk types](/azure/virtual-machines/disks-types).

-### Considerations: Application data
+### Application data

 Some applications need a consistent data store for storage of application data.
 If your application requires a database, consider exploring the managed databases in Azure, which include the following options: